neo-project/docs/en-us/white-paper.md

 #### Transaction fees

-Transaction costs are divided into accounting fees and additional service fees, are paid in AntCoins.
+Transaction costs are divided into accounting fees and additional service fees, are paid in GAS.
 Specific in the "(b) economic model" chapter to be explained, not repeat them.

 ### Accounting mechanism

 #### Blockchain

-AntShares uses a block-like chain similar to Bitcoin to record data.
+NEO uses a block-like chain similar to Bitcoin to record data.

 The blockchain can be imagined as a book, and each block is a page of accounts in the book.
 Each page contains transactions for a preset period of time.
-The AntShares blockchain generates a block every 15 seconds.
+The NEO blockchain generates a block every 15 seconds.
 The new block is attached to the previous block and forms a chain structure.
 Each block contains transaction information that occurs within 15 seconds, as well as other necessary retrieval and verification information.

 The block data structure of the small-ants block is shown as follows: